Cost of Attendance Budget

 Dependent Child Care Allowance

-The budget can be increased for approved childcare expenses, up to $5,000.
+The budget can be increased for approved childcare expenses, based on amounts that are commesurate with the University's student survey.
 The Law School Office of Financial Aid must be provided a copy of the completed agreement with the daycare provider.
 Students receiving child support payments for dependent children will be allowed a pro-rated share of the dependent care allowance.